drewcrawford/wwdc-notes/23/What's new with text and text interactions.md

 * Works with `UITextView` and `UITextField`.
 Also `UITextInteraction`.
 If you have a customized UI, it can be challenging to keep up with changes.

-We have a new UITextSelectionDisplayInteraction, which just provides the display.
+We have a new UITextSelectionDisplayInteraction, which just provides the display without the gestures of the other things.

 ## UITextSelectionDisplayInteraction
 * `UIInteraction` to be installed on any UIView